Sample-Based Krylov Quantum Diagonalization for the Schwinger Model on Trapped-Ion and Superconducting Quantum Processors: The Schwinger Model

 Applying a Jordan–Wigner transformation~\cite{Jordan:1928wi}, the fermionic degrees of freedom can be mapped to spins, yielding the dimensionless lattice Hamiltonian~\cite{Hamer:1997dx,Banuls:2013jaa}

 where $x = 1/(a g)^2$ defines the inverse lattice spacing squared in units of the coupling, and $X_n, Y_n, Z_n$ are the Pauli operators acting on spin $n$.
 The staggered charge is now $Q_k=(Z_k+(-1)^k)/2$.
-In the following, we will fix $N/\sqrt{x}=30$ as in \citet{Angelides:2023noe}.
+In the following, we will fix $N/\sqrt{x}=30$ in order to facilitate comparison with the results of \citet{Angelides:2023noe}.

 In the continuum, only states with vanishing total charge have finite energy~\cite{Melnikov:2000cc}.
 To restrict our analysis to this physical sector, we add a penalty term to the Hamiltonian,

 where the coefficient $\lambda$ is chosen sufficiently large.

 Expressing the penalty term in \Cref{eq:penalty} and the electric field energy in \Cref{Staggered_hamiltonian} in terms of Pauli matrices, with $Q_n=(Z_n+(-1)^n)/2$, the final Hamiltonian in terms of Pauli operators becomes \cite{Angelides:2023noe}